Enjoy luxury & relaxation at Aleenta Phuket Resort and Spa, Phang Nga

 The scene: For an all-out tropical indulgence, this stunning 100-pavillion property surrounded by three pristine white-sand beaches is accessed only by speedboat from Krabi Pier.

 The stay: Accommodation, which ranges from deluxe to decadent, is designed to blend into the spectacular surroundings.
 Each of the 98 spacious one and two-bedroom two-storey pavilions and four beachfront villas is spacious and stylishly decked out with polished wood, plush Thai fabrics, oversized bath tubs and cushioned wooden swings instead of sofas.

 The best bits: Upscale dining is available in four distinctive restaurants; Krua Phranang is a must for seafood fans whilst The Grotto, built into an ancient cave at the edge of Phranang Beach, is perfect for cocktail lovers.
-For sporty types, activities include kayaking through a mangrove forest and climbing aboard an elephant for a ramble through the Krabi landscape.
+For sporty types, activities include kayaking through a mangrove forest.
 But those who desire a do-nothing approach, the splendid lagoon-style infinity pool and ancient Thai therapies in the sublime spa will satisfy.

 More information and to book: Rayavadee